namhyung/uftrace/doc/uftrace-replay.md

 :   Do not show comments of returned functions.

 -k, \--kernel
 :   Trace kernel functions as well as user functions.
-Implies \--kernel-skip-out.

 \--kernel-full
 :   Show all kernel functions called outside of user functions.
-This option is inverse of \--kernel-skip-out option.
-Implies \--kernel option.
+This option is the inverse of `--kernel-skip-out`.
+Implies `--kernel`.

 \--kernel-skip-out
-:   Do not show kernel functions out of user functions.
+:   Do not show kernel functions called outside of user functions.
 This option is deprecated and set to true by default.

 FILTERS
 =======
-The uftrace support filtering only interested functions.
-When uftrace is called it receives two types of function filter; opt-in filter with -F/--filter option and opt-out filter with -N/--notrace option.
-These filters can be applied either record time or replay time.
+The uftrace tool supports filtering out uninteresting functions.
+When uftrace is called it receives two types of function filter; an opt-in filter with `-F`/`--filter` and an opt-out filter with `-N`/`--notrace`.
+These filters can be applied either at record time or replay time.

-The first one is an opt-in filter; By default, it doesn't show anything and when it meets one of given functions it starts printing.
-Also when it returns from the given function, it stops again printing.
+The first one is an opt-in filter.
+By default, it doesn't show anything.
+But when one of the specified functions is met, printing is started.
+When the function returns, printing is stopped again.

-For example, suppose a simple program which calls a(), b() and c() in turn.
+For example, consider a simple program which calls `a()`, `b()` and `c()` in turn.

     $ cat abc.c
     void c(void) {